statiagov/gesmew/guides/content/user/overview.md

 # Making Selections

 There are a variety of ways to easily impact the information that is displayed to you on the Overview page.
-You can change the Dashboard locale (and, thus, the language); the date range for the orders and carts summarized; and which store's data is showcased.
+You can change the Dashboard locale (and, thus, the language); the date range for the inspections and carts summarized; and which store's data is showcased.
 You can even choose which reports you see based on your own needs.

 ## Selecting a Locale